 The previous sets of models focused on models of individual bargaining between workers and firms.
 What if wages were bargained collectively?
 As discussed in the next section, unions play an important role in wage determination in the German labor market.
 Frandsen (2012) outlines a model of wage bargaining in the presence of a union.
 In this model, the final wage structure results in more rents shared with workers at the bottom, because these workers are needed to approve a wage agreement.
 What would be the effect of outsourcing under this model?
 In unionized firms, the union can fight outsourcing and shut down production.
 To avoid this, the firm offers a new wage schedule in order to receive union approval.
-As in Frandsen (2012), this wage schedule will result in more rents being shared with remainers' at the bottom of the within-firm wage distribution, though all remainers' wages should increase.
-In firms with no or weak unions, there would be no effect of outsourcing on remainers.
+As in Frandsen (2012), this wage schedule will result in more rents being shared with remainers' at the bottom of the within-firm wage distribution, though all remainers.
 In this model, firms compensate to receive union approval.
 If the union is weak there is no need to compensate.